 Maureen adds that in order to meaningfully contribute to the improvement of SRHR outcomes, a collective effort is required to close the information, capacity and structural gaps that are limiting the advancement of youth SRHR in Uganda.

-Maureen adds that for RAHU, partnering with Restless Development Uganda to ensure the participation of young people in research and evidence gathering for advocacy, was another win in pushing for young people’s participation in spaces of civil society engagement.
+For RAHU, partnering with Restless Development Uganda to ensure the participation of young people in research and evidence gathering for advocacy, was another win in pushing for young people’s participation in spaces of civil society engagement,” she said.

 Collaboration for the two partner agencies, according to Ibrahim, has been underpinned by the need to ensure meaningful youth participation.
 With this as the basis for interventions, the agencies have worked on youth-led research and evidence generation to inform advocacy work under the ‘My Voice My Rights (MVMR)’ and ‘Get Up Speak Out (GUSO)’ projects.